Synthetixio/SIPs/content/sccp/sccp-227.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

 The atomic twap window was originally lowered to 1 minute due to a bug in the atomic exchange function that has been long patched with [SIP-258](https://sips.synthetix.io/sips/sip-258/).
-In order to improve security on the exchange function, as well as lower the change of latency arbitrage, this SIP proposes to increase the TWAP window back to 30 minutes.
+In order to improve security on the exchange function, as well as lower the chance of latency arbitrage, this SCCP proposes to increase the TWAP window back to 30 minutes.

 ## Copyright